-The Board has established five standing committees, namely: the Audit Committee, the Governance and Nomination Committee, the Human Resources Committee, the Sustainability Committee and the Investment Committee.
+The Board has established three standing committees, namely: the Audit and Risk Committee, the Governance and Nomination Committee and the Human Resources and Sustainability Committee.
 Following is a description of the authority, responsibilities, duties and function of such committees.

 Governance and Nomination Committee